 4 Key Mobile App Trends for Small Businesses

-Top Design Firms surveyed 500 small business owners about their experience with mobile apps.
-The data highlights four key trends in how small businesses are building and using mobile apps to support business objectives.
+Top Design Firms surveyed over 1,003 small business owners about their experience with mobile apps in 2022 and 500 in 2021.
+The data highlights four key mobile app trends on how small businesses are building and using apps to support business objectives.

-- Small businesses are most motivated to build a mobile app to improve customer service (34%) and boost branding efforts (32%).
+- Small businesses are most motivated to build a mobile app to improve customer service (19%) and boost branding efforts (19%).

 - Most small businesses have apps for both iOS and Android devices (37%), while 35% have only an Android app and 25% have only an iOS app.